Kadayanallur: Geography

-The City is surrounded by paddy fields, coconut farms, and many ponds.
+The city is surrounded by paddy fields, coconut farms, and many ponds.
 A small river flows in the middle of the city.
-There are some rocky regions on the western end of the city called locally as 'parumbu'.
-Attakulam, Paloorani, Thamaraikulam, Annamalai peri and paatiyuthukulam and last and largest of those is Periyakulam are the ponds found in this city.
+There are some rocky regions on the western end of the city known locally as 'parumbu'.
+The town's ponds include Attakulam, Paloorani, Thamaraikulam, Annamalai Peri and Paatiyuthukulam, and the largest, Periyakulam.

-The City has an area of 52.25 sq.km.
-It is about 16 km to the north of Tenkasi and 47 km to the south of Rajapalayam.
-The N.H.
-208 Quilon – Thirumangalam passes through this City.
+The town has an area of 52.25 km2.
+It is about 16 km north of Tenkasi, 18 km north of Courtallam, and 47 km south of Rajapalayam.
+National Highway 208 (Kollam–Thirumangalam) passes through the town.
 It in general has a dry climate except during the monsoon.

 Climate

 Kadayanallur's climate is classified as tropical.
 The summers here have a good deal of rainfall, while the winters have very little.
 According to Köppen and Geiger, this climate is classified as Aw.
 The average annual temperature is 27.3 °C in Kadayanallur.
-The average annual rainfall is 1206 mm.
+The average annual rainfall is 1,206 mm.
 The South West Monsoon brings in the cold breeze with mild temperature.
-From October to December North East Monsoon sets over in Tamil Nadu and the climate is cold and the rains are very heavy sometimes.
+From October to December, the North East Monsoon sets over in Tamil Nadu and the climate is cold and the rains are sometimes very heavy.